mautic/developer-documentation-new/docs/plugins/mvc.rst

     <?php echo $view['form']->form($form); ?>

 This helper outputs the complete HTML Form using the Form object - typically a Symfony Form - passed to the view.

-.. vale off

-For detailed usage, see :doc:`Forms <components/forms>`.

-.. vale on

 AJAX Integration
 ****************